-Ronald Inglehart is Professor of political science and Research Professor at the Center for Political Studies at the University of Michigan.
-He helped found the 1970-1996 Euro-Barometer surveys and directs the World Values Survey, a worldwide investigation of sociocultural and political change.
+Ronald Inglehart was Professor of Political Science and Research Professor at the Center for Political Studies at the University of Michigan.
+He helped found the 1970-1996 Euro-Barometer surveys and directed the World Values Survey, a worldwide investigation of sociocultural and political change.
 It has carried out representative national surveys of the basic values and beliefs of the public in more than 65 societies on all six inhabited continents, containing almost 80 percent of the world’s population.
-His research deals with changing belief systems and their impact on social and political change, and he is widely cited in both academic journals and popular media.
+His research dealt with changing belief systems and their impact on social and political change, and he was widely cited in both academic journals and popular media.

 His books included (with Pippa Norris) Rising Tide: Gender Equality in Global Perspective (Cambridge University Press, 2003); and (with Pippa Norris) Sacred and Secular: The Secularization Thesis Revisited (Cambridge University Press, 2004); and (with Christian Welzel) Modernization, Cultural Change and Democracy: The Human Development Sequence (Cambridge University Press, 2005).
 The Silent Revolution: Changing Values and Political Styles among Western Publics(Princeton: Princeton University Press, 1977); Culture Shift in Advanced Industrial Society (Princeton: Princeton University Press, 1990); and Modernization and Postmodernization: Cultural, Economic and Political Change in 43 Societies(Princeton: Princeton University Press, 1997).
 In 2009, Inglehart served as editor, along with Christian Haerpfer, Patrick Bernhagen, and Christian Welzer, for the textbook Democratization, which focuses on the global wave of democratization (Oxford: Oxford University Press, 2009).